 February was American Heart Month, and the Katz Institute for Women’s Health, along with the American Heart Association, encourage you to learn more, get involved and take action when it comes to the very important topic of heart health.

 Northwell Health is a sponsor of the American Heart Association’s Go Red for Women movement.
-On Friday, February 2, women across New York and the United States will wear red to make a statement to help prevent heart disease and stroke.
-We encourage you to join us by wearing red and by participating in one or more of our upcoming events on the topic of heart health, including heart health screenings, lectures and more.
+On Friday, February 2, women across New York and the United States wore red to make a statement to help prevent heart disease and stroke.
+We encourage you to participate in one or more of our upcoming events on the topic of heart health, including heart health screenings, lectures and more.

 One in 10 individuals will experience a kidney stone over the course of a lifetime, and these numbers are on the rise, according to the National Kidney Foundation.
 Yet, you can greatly minimize your chance of developing this painful condition by staying hydrated.
 By drinking plenty of water, especially during physical activity, you can overcome water lost due to sweating and keep yourself sufficiently hydrated.